 - 2.2.1.
 Confidentiality must be maintained at all stages throughout the disciplinary process by all parties.
 All papers and other information relating to disciplinary issues must be treated in the strictest confidence and with the utmost security. - 2.2.2.
 Where any person involved in this procedure purposefully fails to maintain reasonable confidentiality or seeks to unduly influence any party in the disciplinary process, such action will be interpreted as harassment, particularly if this results in victimisation, and they will be subject to disciplinary action.
 Any such action will be considered as Gross Misconduct and may result in disciplinary action, not excluding dismissal. - 2.2.3.
-Normally, other members of staff within a department will not be informed that a disciplinary issue is being dealt with unless there is an effect on day to day working relationships.

-- 2.2.4.
-If an individual is suspended from work, it may be necessary to inform members of staff within the department where their absence from work will impact on the day to day running of the department and/or on working relationships. - 2.2.5.
-Data on disciplinary cases is published annually in a format that does not allow individuals to be identified. - 2.2.6.
+Normally, other members of staff within a department will not be informed that a disciplinary issue is being dealt with unless there is an effect on day to day working relationships. - 2.2.4.
+If an individual is suspended from work, it may be necessary to inform members of staff within the department where their absence from work will impact on the day to day running of the department and/or on working relationships.
+For staff at Head of Department level and above this may mean informing team managers of the individual's absence but will not include further details. - 2.2.5.
+Data on disciplinary cases is published via the culture dashboard, and annually in a format that does not allow individuals to be identified. - 2.2.6.
 The Information Commissioner's Office (ICO) Employment Practices Code gives guidance on data protection surrounding employment and in relation to this procedure about employment records.
 In line with this guidance, DWFRS will ensure it conforms to this Code of Practice.